xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (gil)    Fix Twinkle New Render Method not working with 1 pixel buffers 2021.04 February 8 2021
+   -- enh (dkulp)  Reduce timer usage which are preventing the CPU from sleeping (more work to go) -- bug (dkulp)  ESPixelStick websocket connection failes to handle fragemented messages -- bug (gil)    Fix Twinkle New Render Method not working with 1 pixel buffers 2021.04 February 8 2021
    -- enh (scott)  Look one level deep for missing files